utkugzl/Dice-App/README.md

 ## My Goal
-* How to clone an existing Xcode project from GitHub.
 * Create an app with behaviour and functionality.
 * Create links between the Interface Builder files and code using IBActions and IBOutlets.
-* Get familiar with the Xcode code editor.
 * Learn to use comments to annotate code.
 * Understand and use Swift constants and variables.
 * Understand and use collection types such as Swift arrays.